-□ For Category 1 buildings using WHOLE BUILDING ENERGY SIMULATION, submit confirmation that, for a representative sample of buildings, whole building energy simulation was completed and the specified percentage of improvement in
+□ For Category 1 buildings using Options 1, 4, or 6, submit confirmation that, for a representative sample of buildings, whole building energy simulation was completed and the specified percentage of improvement in energy performance was achieved.
+(The LEED submittal template may provide additional calculations that are too lengthy to repeat here.)

-- energy performance was achieved.
-(The LEED submittal template may provide additional calculations that are too lengthy to repeat here.) - □ For Category 1 buildings using PRESCRIPTIVE COMPLIANCE PATH A, submit confirmation that, for a representative sample of buildings, the prescriptive measures of the appropriate ASHRAE Advanced Energy Design Guide were met.
-(The LEED submittal template may provide additional calculations that are too lengthy to repeat here.) - □ For Category 1 buildings using PRESCRIPTIVE COMPLIANCE PATH B, submit confirmation that, for a representative sample of buildings, the prescriptive measures of the Advanced Buildings BenchmarkTM were met.
+- □ For Category 1 buildings using Option 2, 5, or 7, submit confirmation that, for a representative sample of buildings, the prescriptive measures of the appropriate ASHRAE Advanced Energy Design Guide were met.
+(The LEED submittal template may provide additional calculations that are too lengthy to repeat here.) - □ For Category 1 buildings using Option 3, submit confirmation that, for a representative sample of buildings, the prescriptive measures of the Advanced Buildings BenchmarkTM were met.
 (The LEED submittal template may provide additional calculations that are too lengthy to repeat here.) - □ For Category 2 buildings attempting 1 or 2 points, submit the ENERGY STAR for Homes certificate. - □ For Category 2 buildings attempting 3 points, submit the HERS performance test results.